Global Subsets in OLAP Rules

 ['Months'::'Consolidated']=null

-No additional white spaces should be between the element names.
+This rule creates a picklist with the element names delimited by comma.
+No additional spaces should be between the element names.

 Copy